 The Voucher is valid for a period of 60 days from the date of issuance.
-Families will be encouraged to utilize their assistance as soon as possible and to contact the PHA on a regular basis if assistance is needed or circumstances change.
-The family must submit the Request for Tenancy Approval (RTA) within the 60-day period unless an extension has been requested by the family and granted by the PHA.
+Families will be encouraged to utilize their assistance as soon as possible and to contact the BGHD on a regular basis if assistance is needed or circumstances change.
+The family must submit the Request for Tenancy Approval (RTA) within the 60-day period unless an extension has been requested by the family and granted by the BGHD.

 - 2. Once an RTA has been submitted and approved, the unit will be scheduled for inspection. - a.
-If the unit fails the initial inspection, it must pass within 30 days of the inspection date.
-If the voucher expires within the 30 day repair period and the unit passes inspection within the 30 day repair period, the RTA will be honored. - b.
+If the unit fails the initial inspection, it must pass within 30 days of the inspection date. - b.
 If the unit fails the initial inspection, the family may decline to lease the failing unit and submit another RTA at any time prior to the expiration of the voucher.
-If the voucher expires during the 30 day repair period and the unit has not passed inspection prior to the end of the 30 day repair period and the family has not submitted another RTA, the voucher will expire as scheduled and the family will forfeit admission to the program.